RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: System Model

 The receive signal components (\ref{eq:real y}) and (\ref{eq:imag y}) suggest that $\boldsymbol{\theta}$ needs to be optimized in order to maximize the relevant \acp{SNR}.
-After this \ac{SNR} maximization has been performed, a simple but effective \acfi{GD} can be employed to detect the selected receive antennas without the need for any knowledge of the \ac{CSI}.
-Suppose that $m$ and $n$ are the selected antenna indices for the real and imaginary parts, respectively.
+After this \ac{SNR} maximization has been performed, a simple but effective \acfi{GD} can be employed to detect the selected receive antennas without the need for any knowledge of the \ac{CSI} at the receiver.
 Then, the \ac{GD} operates via

 That is, the \ac{GD} estimates the antenna indices by independently searching over the instantaneous energy of the real and imaginary parts of the signal at the receive antennas and choosing the one with highest energy in each case (note that we may have $\hat{m}=\hat{n}$).
 After this, the polarity bits can be detected simply by testing the sign of each of the values $y_{\hat{m}}^{\mathcal{R}}$ and $y_{\hat{n}}^{\mathcal{I}}$.